Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsection{Should different outposts be used for different times of day?}

 In this section, we quantify the benefit of using different outpost locations for different times of day and days of the week, which we refer to as temporal snapshots.
-In many developed countries, demand is estimated at a fine spatiotemporal resolution, allowing ambulances to be re-positioned and response to be optimized for different snapshots \citep{Zhou2015}.
-These re-positioning strategies are motivated by changes in spatial demand as well as gaps in coverage caused by busy vehicles.
-While daily population migration is still a relevant motivation in LMICs, real-time re-positioning strategies to fill coverage gaps are unrealistic without a centralized emergency response system.
-Instead, there is a second key motivation for intra-day changes in ambulance locations in LMICs, which is the impact of changing traffic patterns on travel times.
-For example, we observed first-hand on several occasions during our field work the dramatic increase in travel times in different parts of the city during the evening rush hour.
+In many developed countries, demand is estimated at a fine spatiotemporal resolution \citep{Zhou2015}, allowing ambulances to be repositioned and response to be optimized for different snapshots \citep{VanB2017,Nasro2018}.
+However, there is a second key motivation for intra-day changes in ambulance locations in LMICs, which is the impact of changing traffic patterns on travel times.
+We observed first-hand on several occasions during our field work the dramatic increase in travel times in different parts of the city during the evening rush hour.
 While traffic is less of a concern in high-income countries, emergency vehicles typically face the same traffic conditions as regular road users in LMICs since other vehicles do not (or cannot) yield to ambulances.
-Thus, our experiments in this section compare the performance of a system that changes outpost locations versus a configuration that keeps the ambulance outposts static.
+Thus, our experiments in this section compare the performance of a system that changes outpost locations according to time of day versus a configuration that keeps the ambulance outposts static at all times.

-We use baseline travel times for three different temporal snapshots: weekday rush hour (Monday at 6pm), weekday overnight (Monday at 2am), and weekend midday (Saturday at 12pm).
+We use baseline travel times for three different temporal snapshots: weekday rush hour (Monday between 6pm and 7pm), weekday overnight (Monday between 2am and 3am), and weekend midday (Saturday between 12pm and 1pm).
 We use daytime population scenarios for rush hour and we use nighttime population scenarios for weekday overnight and weekend midday.
-For all three snapshots, we solve \eqref{NFFsolve} with $P=20$ and we test each set of outpost locations on the other two snapshots.
+For all three snapshots, we solve \eqref{NFFsolve} with $P=20$.
+We simulate the performance of each set of outpost locations on all three temporal snapshots using seven ambulances per outpost, chosen based on our investigation of the impact of the number of ambulances per outpost (see~\ref{Apd:NumAper} for details).